Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Learning Objectives

-• Discover effective methods to transition students from basic legal concepts to advanced legal analysis and application.
+• Discover methods to transition students from basic concepts to advanced analysis.

-• Understand how to design an engaging and supportive classroom environment that caters to diverse student backgrounds and learning style.
+• Understand how to design an engaging and supportive classroom environment.

 Target Audience